Water Damage Statistics Overview

 Lifestyle Changes and Busy Schedules

-Lifestyle changes are also a contributing factor to leaking pipes and burst pipes.
-For example, more people live in condos, where water supply lines feed into multiple homes with private washing machines and other appliances.
-If one condo has an issue, it often impacts numerous units.
+- Increase in condo living: More people live in condos, where water supply lines feed into multiple homes with private washing machines and other appliances.
+If one condo has an issue, it often impacts several other units.

-Likewise, unfinished basements have gone out of style and are now replaced by water-dependent living spaces.
-For example, in-home rental suites require comprehensive kitchen and bathroom plumbing.
+- More basement suites: Unfinished basements have gone out of style and are now replaced by water-dependent living spaces.
+Basement rental suites require comprehensive kitchen and bathroom plumbing.
 Even basements that don’t need a water supply are more likely to house valuable electronics and belongings expensive to replace.

 Rates of Water Damage Incidents and Claims Are Rising